StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Time/Total.md

 ---
 layout: default
 title: Time.Total
-description: How much time has elapsed since StereoKit was initialized?
-64 bit time precision.
+description: How many seconds have elapsed since StereoKit was initialized?
+64 bit time precision, calculated at the start of the frame.
 ---
 # [Time]({{site.url}}/Pages/StereoKit/Time.html).Total